aosabook/500lines/crawler/chapter.md

 ('http://xkcd.com/353/', 9)
 ```

-The `aiohttp` library we use would follow redirects by default and give us the final response.
+The `aiohttp` package we use would follow redirects by default and give us the final response.
 We tell it not to, however, and handle redirects in the crawler, so it can coalesce redirect paths that lead to the same destination: if we have already seen this URL, it is in ``self.seen_urls`` and we have already started on this path from a different entry point:

 ![](redirects.png)